Mainz Biomed Reports Full Year 2023 Financial Results

-BERKELEY, Calif. and MAINZ, Germany, April 09, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – April 9, 2024 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a leader in molecular genetics diagnostic solutions for early cancer detection, announced today financial results for the fiscal year ended December 31, 2023.

 Key 2023 Accomplishments and Recent Highlights